booch/presentations/Ruby_Preserves/slides.md

 ???

-* Was under 200 lines before I refactored to clean things up.
+* Was under 200 lines before I refactored to clean things up
+    * It had less features, and the code was a mess
+    * It supported has_many relationships in those 200 lines

 ---